APrettyCoolProgram/DotfilesAndGistsEtc/template/visual-studio/csharp/dotnet-core-csharp-console-template/README.md

 The next time you start Visual Studio 2019, the project template will be available to use.

-# Creating dotnet-core-csharp-wpf-template
+# Creating dotnet-core-csharp-console-template
 These are the steps to that I used to create this template.
 You can also view the template [source code](src).

 ### Create a new project
 1. Create a new Console App (.NET Core) project.
-2. Name it "dotnet-core-csharp-wpf-template".
+2. Name it "dotnet-core-csharp-console-template".

 ### Add a "sourcecode.licenseheader" file
 1. Add the file to the project root.